EunosRoadster/EunosRoadster/README.md

 >
 > I'm a fairly slow thinker and have trouble expressing myself well (autism) so I appreciate your patience o7
 >
-> feel free to whisper/pm me anything, C+H is always welcome, and don't be afraid to ask to be friends!:J
+> feel free to whisper/pm me anything, C+H is always welcome, and don't be afraid to ask to be friends! :J
->
 >
 > ![](https://images2.imgbox.com/48/90/jI2U1Iak_o.png)
 >